qvattr0/balatro-music-replacer/README.md

 You can also have a folder with *only specific* music files that you'd like to replace.
 Note that the application creates a temporary directory in the folder.

-🛑 This program has not been tested on macOS, so use with caution on that platform.
-I should get to testing the program on macOS eventually.
-If you'd like to help with testing, open a suggestion here.
+> [!IMPORTANT]
+> This program does not work properly on macOS.
+I will add macOS functionality sometime soon, so hold off on using it on macOS for now.

 On Windows, this program uses 7zip to replace in-game files with the custom music.
 If 7zip is not installed, the program will download it for you, but it is